On Pursell-Shanks type results: Differential operators of a vector bundle

-This can be founded in \cite{GraPon4} \begin{prop} Let $E\to M$ a vector bundle of rank $n>1.$ The quasi quantum Poisson algebra $\cl D(E,M)$ is non-singular, quasi distinguishing and symplectic. \end{prop} \pre For the non-singularity, observe for a covariant derivation $\nabla$ of the vector bundle $E$ and a vector field $X$ on $M,$ we have, for any $u\in{\rm C}^\infty(M),$
+It is therefore a quasi quantum Poisson algebra whose elements will be called differential operators of the vector bundle $E\to M.$\\ \begin{prop} Let $E\to M$ a vector bundle of rank $n>1.$ The quasi quantum Poisson algebra $\cl D(E,M)$ is non-singular, quasi distinguishing and symplectic. \end{prop} \pre For the non-singularity, observe for a covariant derivation $\nabla$ of the vector bundle $E$ and a vector field $X$ on $M,$ we have, for any $u\in{\rm C}^\infty(M),$

 Observe that this last bracket is the one defined in $ \cl D (M), $ the Lie algebra of the differential operators of $ M. $ The non-singularity of $ \cl D (E, M) $ then comes from that of $ \cl D (M), $ by setting